DrPlantabyte/Biome-Prediction-ML/README.md

 My strategy for building this biome prediction model is as follows:
 1. Download land cover classification, temperature, and rainfall data from NASA
 2. Clean the data to put everything on the same scale and omit locations with missing data
-3. Train a classification node network, using 80% of data pixels for training and 20% for validation
-4. Use the trained model to make a graph of biome classification as a function of min/max temp & rainfall
+3. Train a classification node network, using 80% of data pixels for training and 20% for validation, then use the trained model to make a graph of biome classification as a function of min/max temp & rainfall

 # Step 0: Setup